-In the limit $\eta \rightarrow 0$, both endpoints of the segment collapse toward $\omega = 0$, implying an infinite accumulation of QNMs at the origin.
+In the limit $\eta \rightarrow 0$, both end points of the segment collapse toward $\omega = 0$, implying an infinite accumulation of QNMs at the origin.
 This limiting behavior supports the interpretation of the Schwarzschild branch cut as emerging from a dense sequence of discrete de Sitter modes that accumulate at $\omega = 0$ as $\eta \to 0$.

-\subsection{The Extremal Limit}
+\subsection{The extremal limit}

 We conclude this section by analyzing the extremal limit of the SdS spacetime, corresponding to $\eta \to 1$.
 To track the approach to extremality, we introduce the small parameter

 so that the extremal limit corresponds to $\epsilon \to 0$.